MathPel/Mathieu-Pellen/content/event/example/index.md

 #   postcode: '94305'
 #   country: United States

-summary: A discussion of W+c production at the LHC from a theoretical perspective.
+summary: A discussion of vector-boson scattering and the Higgs boson from a theoretical perspective.
-abstract: W+c production at the LHC is a key process to determine precisely the strange-quark content of the proton.
-To that end, precise theoretical predictions comparable with experimental data are required.
-In this presentation, I will give an overview of the theoretical ingredients needed to preform such a comparison.
-In particular, I will discuss fixed-order corrections of QCD and EW type, jet algorithms, and various definitions of the process.
-With upcoming precise experimental data, all these aspects should be perfectly understood in order to make reliable statements on the strange-quark content of the proton.
+abstract: In this talk, a personal perspective is given on the interplay between theory and experiment regarding vector-boson scattering and the Higgs boson at the LHC.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: "2023-12-01T11:00:00Z"
+date: "2025-07-16T14:00:00Z"
 all_day: false

 ## Schedule page publish date (NOT talk date).